A place to belong

 WE DREAM BIG, trusting our unlimited God, praying big prayers in faith, looking beyond ourselves to reach others.

-For more our our beliefs and vision for church read below about our identity and values as part of Salt & Light Advance, and our membership of Evangelical Alliance.
+For more on our beliefs and vision for church read below about our identity as part of Salt & Light Advance, and our membership of Evangelical Alliance.

 Who is the team?